The McMinnville AVA: Wind-Blown and Beautiful

-Within the broader Willamette Valley American Viticultural Area (AVA) rests six sub-AVAs.
+Within the broader Willamette Valley American Viticultural Area (AVA) rests six sub-AVAs, including the McMinnville AVA.
 These smaller AVAs represent specific geographic and climactic areas that produce wines unique to that place.
 Interested parties, typically wineries, must petition the TTB and U.S. Department of Treasury to establish an AVA.
 The sub-AVAs of the Willamette Valley earned approval in 2005-2006.

 The McMinnville AVA is one of the six sub-AVAs approved at that time.
 Beginning in the foothills near McMinnville and extending 20 miles south-southwest, this AVA distinguishes itself with the following defining features.

 The Van Duzer corridor rests near the southwest corner of the AVA.
 As the lowest Coast Range pass to the Pacific Ocean, the corridor serves as the primary cooling mechanism for the broader Willamette Valley.
 Brisk winds come rushing into the warmed valley every evening, and the funneling of the wind through the narrow corridor increases the velocity, especially through the gap and near the eastern mouth.
 Because the McMinnville AVA sits here, at the opening of this corridor, the strong, cool ocean winds impact these vineyards first.
 Some vineyards with south or southwest exposures get blasted.
 Other more protected vineyards experience rapid temperature drops, and indirect winds.